KevinNourian/Calculator/README.md

 python -m Calculator.Calculator

-## To run the test in Google Colab:
+## To test the program on Google Colab:

 ! python -m Calculator.Calculator_Test

-## To run the test from the command line:
+## To test the program from the command line:

 python -m Calculator.Calculator